BAYTEK1N/BAYTEK1N/README.md

 ---
 ### Q&A's
 - 🔭 I’m currently working on CCNA 200-301
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: You can reach me on my social media accounts or my email addresses.

 ---